 A well-planned rent ledger is one of the strongest tools that a real estate investor may have their hands on.

-They provide a very clear image of the cash flow in property and related deductions that help in identifying the financial performance trends in the longer run.
+They provide a clear image of the cash flow in property and related deductions.
+This helps in identifying the financial performance trends in the longer run.
 I hope this article was insightful enough to clear your doubts regarding a rent ledger.
-If you have any further questions, feel free to comment down below, and I will get back to you as soon as possible.
+If you have any further questions, feel free to comment down below.
+I will get back to you as soon as possible.

 Read Also: